lopezyouhei/TimeLens/README.md

 This is a fun project where I wanted to add different image processing functions into one place.
 This includes enhancing images/videos, removing background, in-painting, etc. As the project progresses there'll be more functions added.
 The project will initially use streamlit for the frontend, but I plan to change this sometime in the future.

 ## Setup
-0. Make sure you have a GPU with the correct drivers installed:exclamation:
+0. Make sure you have a GPU with the correct drivers installed!
 1. Create a virtual environment with Python 3.10.0 :point_left:
 2. Run the following command in terminal :point_down:
     ```terminal